 The Cheapest Country To Buy AirPods

-Beware of some countries in particular that charge much more for AirPods, including Russia, Romania, Indonesia, Cambodia, Moldova, Israel, and the big one, Brazil.
+That said, beware of some countries in particular that charge much more for AirPods, including Russia, Romania, Indonesia, Cambodia, Moldova, Israel, and the big one, Brazil.
 There, it will cost you about double for that same pair of earphones.

 AirPods Pro are currently listed in the US for $249 USD.
 With tax, you’re looking at spending anywhere from $263 to $273, depending on the state you live in.